scia-garage/SciaOpenAPI_example_CSharp_simple_structure/readme.md

 - Write your application that use the SCIA.OpenAPI functions

 To use this example application:
+- install SCIA Engineer
-- clone GIT repo
+- clone this GIT repo
 - open project in MS Visual Studio
 - fix paths to referenced DLLs: SCIA.OpenAPI.dll and EsaENV80.dll
 - fix paths in code poinitng to esa.exe location, temp and template project
-- select appropriate configuration (x86/x64) and build
+- select appropriate configuration (x86/x64) as needed according to SCIA Engineer Architecture
+- build